2007 Rugby World Cup final: Second half

 In the 67th minute, South African captain John Smit was penalised for a collision with Mark Cueto as Cueto chased his own kick.
 Wilkinson kicked the ball into touch in South Africa's 22 from his own half, but England lost their resulting line-out to give South Africa possession.
 Requiring at least two scores to overhaul South Africa's lead, England kept attacking, and Wilkinson attempted a long-range drop goal in the 71st minute but was unsuccessful.

 England kept possession for long periods during the last ten minutes, but were unable to break through the South African defence.
 They were penalised in the 75th minute for holding on in the tackle, and South Africa continued to try to play the match in England territory.
 England then knocked the ball on in the 79th minute, giving South Africa a scrum.
 The South African forwards secured the ball, and as soon as the clock ticked over the 80-minute mark, the ball was kicked into touch.
 Referee Rolland then blew the final whistle, and South Africa had won their second World Cup title.
-This was also the second World Cup title for retiring prop Os du Randt, who was the last player from the Springboks' 1995 championship team still active.
-He joined five Australians who had been on the Wallabies' 1991 and 1999 championship teams as the only players at that time to have won two World Cups (they would be joined by several New Zealanders who won in 2011 and 2015, by du Randt's Springboks teammate François Steyn in 2019 and a number of South Africans who won in 2019 and 2023).
+This was also the second World Cup title for retiring prop Os du Randt, who was the last player from the Springboks' 1995 winning team still active; he joined five Australia players as the only players to have won two World Cups.